HUST-wjc/hello-world/README.md

 # hello-world
 test repository
-You should do a lot better than now
+You should be a lot better than now
-You mean you
+You can be a lot better than now